phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 And from our victim, is this transparent ?:
 ![pic10]({{ site.url }}/public/images/mitm-example/pic10.png)

-A lot of people will not notice than the connection is not secure (except you infosec ninjas) and will keep on surfing.
+A lot of people will not notice that the connection is not secure (except you infosec ninjas) and will keep on surfing.

 Is it really much more expensive to have all the pages secure ?
 [HSTS](https://tools.ietf.org/html/rfc6797) is also just one header in the response and can easily be added.
 Companies should also think to have their domain in the preload list in order to perform a 307 internal redirect from the very first request.
 Finally we can not talk here about vulnerability, but more as a lack of responsability.